-$HNO_3$ (Fig. 3), the comparatively large ambient $NO_2$ concentrations at a few sites (BE-Bra, FI-Hyy, IT-Ren, NL-Spe, CH-Oe1, FR-Gri) resulted in $NO_2$ contributing a large -

-- and sometimes dominant fraction of total Nr dry deposition at some sites (Fig. 5), especially with CDRY.
-In a scoping study of 14 short-term inferential campaigns over 8 CAPMoN sites in Eastern and Central Canada, Zhang et al. (2009) estimated that the combined dry deposition of NO2, PAN and other NOy species contributed between 4% and 18% of total (dry + wet) Nr deposition.
-Most sites of the NEU network, however, - were located in remote or rural landscapes, and although NO2 concentrations were not measured everywhere, it may be assumed that NO2 generally contributed less than 10-15% of dry Nr deposition, as observed at e.g. IT-Col, FI-Lom, UK-AMo, HU-Bug (Fig. 5).
-The estimated NO2 contribution was especially small, and often even nought, with the EMEP-03 routine due to the implementation of the 4 ppb threshold - 25 (Sect.
+Although the deposition velocity of NO2 was small compared with that of NH3 and HNO3 (Fig. 3), the comparatively large ambient NO2 concentrations at a few sites (BE-Bra, FI-Hyy, IT-Ren, NL-Spe, CH-Oe1, FR-Gri) resulted in NO2 contributing a large - and sometimes dominant - fraction of total N_r dry deposition at some sites (Fig. 5), especially with CDRY.
+In a scoping study of 14 short-term inferential campaigns over 8 CAPMoN sites in Eastern and Central Canada, Zhang et al. (2009) estimated that the combined dry deposition of NO2, PAN and other NO_y species contributed between 4% and 18% of total (dry + wet) N_r deposition.
+In that study, NO2 contributed 35% of N_r dry deposition, while PAN+PPN contributed 6%, NO 5%, HNO3 4%, aerosol NO_3^- 6%, other NO_y species 11%, aerosol NH_4^+ 26% and NH3 just 7% (fractions averaged across the 14 sites).
+Most sites of the NEU network, however, were located in remote or rural landscapes, and although NO2 concentrations were not measured everywhere, it may be assumed that NO2 generally contributed less than 10-20% of dry Nr deposition, as observed at e.g. IT-Col, FI-Lom, UK-AMo, HUBug, despite the larger NO2 share predicted by CDRY (Fig. 5).
+The estimated NO2 contribution was especially small, and often even nought, with the EMEP-03 routine due to the implementation of the 4 ppb threshold (Sect.
 2.1.1).
 HONO was generally not detectable except at roadside (e.g. CH-Oe1) and suburban sites (FR-Gri, FR-Fon), but concentrations were very small and may partly have resulted from a sampling artefact, and HONO deposition is neglected here, also given that inferential modelling of HONO is very uncertain due to the possibility of heterogeneous production at surfaces.